-The school's community education classes in pottery and painting & drawing continued to attract outside users to the school, with pottery classes that are fully booked.
-Classes were suspended due to Covid -19 in March, with all participants keen for the classes to recommence as soon as we are allowed.
+The school's community adult education classes in Pottery continued to attract outside users to the school.
+Classes were temporarily suspended during the height of the pandemic, with a full waiting list for September.

 The hall is used by a number of outside organisations including dance schools and orchestras at weekends, evenings and during the school holidays.
 We also operate our Fun in the Country Holiday Play Scheme in most of the major holidays and half terms.
 Many of the children attending are from local state primary schools.
-In line with government guidelines we unfortunately had to cancel our external provision from March this year.
-We were however successful in running a small holiday provision for Sibford school pupils only for a couple of weeks during the summer holidays to enable any key workers in our parent body access to some child care provision.
+In line with government guidelines we unfortunately had to cancel some external provision this year.
+With restrictions easing over the summer months we were able to move forward with partnering with in an external provider and successfully ran a summer holiday play scheme, being able to offer a wider range of activities and accommodate a larger age range attracted record numbers of attendees and very positive feedback from our local community.

 The swimming pool continues to provide an excellent facility to both the school and the public.
-In addition to providing public sessions, the pool hosts regular swimming lessons for a number of local state primary schools and is a regular training venue for Four Shires Swimming Club.
-Other users include Banbury Canoe Club and Waterbabies.
-The School has continued to further the use of its facilities by other bodies through lets, which this year have been limited due the restrictions imposed by the pandemic but we were fortunate to be able to welcome the British Triathlon Association, Kaleidoscope Theatre and dance school, the Sibford Community Orchestra and as a centre for London College of Music examinations up until March.
+The pool hosts regular swimming lessons for a number of local state primary schools and is a regular training venue for the Four Shires Swimming Club.
+Other users include Stratford Upon Avon Boat Club and Waterbabies.
+The school has continued to further the use of its facilities by other bodies through lets, which this year have again been limited due the restrictions imposed by the pandemic but we were fortunate to be able to welcome the British Triathlon Association, Kaleidoscope Theatre and Dance School, the Sibford Community Orchestra, Yoga Focus instructor training and as a centre for LAMDA exams.
+We also welcomed a local primary school for a four day residential for their Year 6 group, something that we hope to expand next year.